-- (a) All contractual principal and interest due on the loan is paid and the loan is current; - (b) Prior chargeoffs are recovered, except for troubled debt restructures; - (c) No reasonable doubt remains regarding the willingness and ability of the borrower to perform in accordance with the contractual terms of the loan agreement; and - (d) Reinstatement is supported by a period of sustained performance in accordance with the contractual terms of the note and/or loan agreement.
+(a) All contractual principal and interest due on the loan is paid and the loan is current;

+(b) Prior chargeoffs are recovered, except for troubled debt restructures;

+(c) No reasonable doubt remains regarding the willingness and ability of the borrower to perform in accordance with the contractual terms of the loan agreement; and the note and/or loan agreement.
 Sustained performance will generally be demonstrated by 6 consecutive monthly payments, 4 consecutive quarterly payments, 3 consecutive semi-annual payments, or 2 consecutive annual payments.